SanderMertens/flecs/Manual.md

 Inside of the system implementation, an application has the possibility to determine which component in the OR expression was the one that caused the system to match.
 An OR expression may contain any number of components.

 ##### NOT operator
 The NOT operator (`!`) allows the system to exclude entities that have a certain component.
-An example of a valid query with a NOT operator is:
+An example of a valid signature with a NOT operator is:

 ```
 Position, !Velocity